Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 Most pancreas transplants use a cadaver pancreas from a deceased donor.
 There are three main types of cadaver pancreas transplants:

-- Pancreas after kidney transplant in which a kidney transplant is first performed and at a later time a pancreas transplant is performed.
+- Pancreas after kidney transplant, in which a kidney transplant is first performed, and a pancreas transplant is performed at a later time.
 The organs come from different deceased donors.